hratx42-blue-ocean/cash-overflow/readme.md

 - Refactor financial calculations to happen on the server/database.
 - The App state holds only user information, each page requests it's own information as needed (i.e. start to move towards lazy loading over greedy loading of information).
+- Implement end to end testing with Selinium or Cypress
 - Production grade API authentication.
 - Plaid API integration.